 Since then, they have been seldom used, though such deals as that of Mike Mitchell and LeGarrette Blount have included some minor NLTBE incentives, such as bonuses for reaching the Pro Bowl.
 A NLTBE incentive, by the way, is an escalator marking an achievement that the player has not previously reached before.

 If a player has never recorded 10 sacks in a season, but has an incentive for recording 10 sacks in his future contract, that would be classified as NLTBE, rather than LTBE.
-The difference being that the latter counts against the current year’s cap, and is refunded if not achieved.
-Where as the latter, if achieved, would count against the following year’s cap.
+The difference is that the latter counts against the current year’s cap, and is refunded if not achieved, whereas the latter, if achieved, is not accounted for unless achieved, and would count against the following year’s cap.